Students’ Perception of Synchronous Learning of Writing Through Zoom Chat Respond

 References

 Nurfitri, A. (2021).
-Students’ perception of synchronous online discussion amidst COVID-19 pandemic.
-Unpublished thesis, State University of Makassar Graduate Program – English Education.
+Students' perception of synchronous online discussion amidst the COVID-19 pandemic.
+Unpublished master's thesis, State University of Makassar.

 Rusli, R., Hashim, H., Yunus, M. M., Zakaria, N. Y. K., & Norman, H. (2019).
 Leveraging the use of social media in teaching writing: A qualitative investigation among ESL pre-service teachers.
 International Journal of Interactive Mobile Technologies, 13(11), 85–94. https://doi.org/10.3991/ijim.v13i11.10910